rohan-mehta-1024/rohan-mehta-1024.github.io/resources/public/writings/blog_posts/autodiff.md

 reason there's a notion of multiplication in the chain rule in the first place is because composing linear maps is defined as matrix multiplication.

-This is a long-winded way of saying that the derivative is the Jacobian - they're equivalent concepts.
+That's is a long-winded way of saying that the derivative is the Jacobian - they're equivalent concepts.
 And the different branches of calculus just study increasingly less specialized versions of it.
 In that sense, all automatic differentiation does is compute a Jacobian-vector product, or the Jacobian at a specific input.

 Thinking about things in terms of Jacobians also highlights an important difference between forward-mode and reverse-mode.
-As we ackowledged before, one pass with forward-mode computes the derivatives of all outputs with respect to a single input, while one pass with reverse-mode computes the derivatives of a single output with respect to all inputs.
+As we acknowledged before, one pass with forward-mode computes the derivatives of all outputs with respect to a single input, while one pass with reverse-mode computes the derivatives of a single output with respect to all inputs.